There are three ways to apply for a work permit in Canada:

 3. Visiting the border

-I write here about the third option.
+I am writing here about the third option.
 I went in November 2015.

-Visiting the border is the fastest way I could get my work permit, however, I should warn you should know that because that decision must be done at that very moment, there are many factors that could play positive or negative in your application.
-Some things I can think at this moment are: making phone calls (someone must answer), and even if the agent who is evaluating is having a good or bad day.
+Visiting the border is the fastest way I could get my work permit, however, I should warn you that because that decision must be made at that very moment, many factors could play a positive or negative in your application.
+Some things I can think of at this moment are: making phone calls (someone must answer), and even if the agent who is evaluating is having a good or bad day.
 The current agent has all the power to accept or reject your application.

 Please note I am not an Immigrant Consultant, and the content of this article and any others in this blog is to share my experience.